 Be Careful of the Sun

-The sun’s UV rays can give us a nice tan, but they are also the leading cause of fine lines, wrinkles and spots.
-Use sunscreen daily, or get a moisturizer with high SPF to counter the harmful parts of sun exposure.
+The sun’s UV rays can give us a nice tan, but they are also the leading cause of fine lines, wrinkles, and age spots.
+Use sunscreen daily, or get a moisturizer with high SPF (above 15) to counter the harmful effects of sun exposure.

 Get Enough Sleep

 While we are sleeping, our mind is resting, but our bodies are working hard to get us fixed up for the day to come.
-Our body needs enough sleep, or it won’t have the time to do all the necessary preparation.
-And besides the big, dark bags under your eyes, there is another important aspect to this: sleep-deprived bodies are under stress, and as we said earlier, stress causes the body to release adrenaline and cortisol, making the skin break out.
+If we don’t get enough sleep, our bodies won’t have the time to do all the necessary preparation.
+Besides the big, dark bags under your eyes, there is another important aspect to this: sleep-deprived bodies are more prone to stress and inflammation, both of which have negative effects on your skin.

 So let’s summarize: If you want to have healthy, glowing skin, you first need to be healthy on the inside.
-Beauty really does come from the inside, and a tired, malnourished body can’t have healthy skin.
-If your diet isn’t balanced, your skin will feel it.
+If your diet and mind are not balanced, your skin will surely show it!
+Beauty really does come from within, and a tired, malnourished body is really hard to cover up.

-But while being healthy on the inside is a necessary base, to truly have flawless skin, you need to take care of it from the outside too.
-Using organic products will pay off in the long run, so when you have your next empty bottle, buy an organic, all-natural replacement.
-And seriously: don’t stress.
+While being healthy on the inside is a necessary base, truly flawless skin requires tender loving external care as well!
+Try using oils and all-natural products with a high SPF – you’re skin will thank you!
+One final note: don’t stress.
 Not about your skin, or about anything else, because it will take a serious toll on your skin, health and overall quality of life.

 Feature image: Images provided by author